Prompt Engineering for Developers: Write Better AI Prompts for Code

 Now apply this pattern to the following functions..."

-The model now understands not just the abstract instruction but the concrete style you are targeting.
-This is far more effective than trying to describe the pattern in words alone.
+The model now gets the concrete style you're targeting, not just an abstract description.
+Way more effective than trying to explain the pattern in words.

 Iterate and Refine, Don't Start Over

-When the first response is not quite right, resist the urge to rewrite your entire prompt from scratch.
-Instead, treat the conversation as a feedback loop.
-Point out what was wrong and ask for a targeted correction:
+When the first response isn't right, resist the urge to rewrite your entire prompt.
+Treat the conversation as a feedback loop:

 - "This is close, but the error handling should use a custom

 AppErrorclass instead of throwing rawErrorobjects.
-Here is theAppErrorclass definition — refactor the code to use it." - "The logic is correct, but refactor this to use
+Here's theAppErrorclass definition — refactor the code to use it." - "The logic is correct, but refactor this to use

 reduceinstead of aforloop to match our codebase style."

-Iterative refinement is faster than re-prompting and often produces better results because the model retains the context of what it already generated.
+Iterative refinement is faster than re-prompting from scratch, and the model retains context about what it already generated.

 - Code review: "Review this function for potential bugs, performance issues, and readability.
 Suggest specific improvements with code examples."

 - Debugging: "This function returns incorrect results when the input array contains duplicate values.
-Here is the function and a failing test case.
+Here's the function and a failing test case.
 Explain the bug and provide a fix."

 - Refactoring: "Refactor this 200-line function into smaller, well-named functions.
 Preserve all existing behavior."